 The lens I am going to use to look at this factor is moisture.
 Why?
 It is one of the principal damage functions acting on materials along with heat and ultra-violet radiation.2 I think moisture is the key to understanding the performance of buildings in general—and in this particular case—in specific.

 The consequence of this reduced energy exchange is beginning to be seen all over the place: mold, part load humidity problems, rot, and corrosion.
 Highly insulated building enclosures with reduced heat gain have low drying potentials and increased interior moisture loads.
 When they get wet they don’t dry.
 Stuff is beginning to stink, rot, break and annoy.

 There are two things to look at here.
-Levels of insulation and airtight assemblies and heat gain through glazing, roof assemblies and interior loads.
+Levels of insulation and airtight assemblies and heat gain through glazing as well as roof assemblies and interior loads.
 Adding insulation and providing airtight assemblies reduces energy flow.
 That is a good thing right?
 Well, no—not always.
-Less energy flow from the inside to the outside the colder things on the outside of the building get in the winter.
-The colder these things, the wetter these things get and the wetter they stay.
+Less energy flow from the inside to the outside, the colder things on the outside of the building get in the winter.
+The colder these things get, the wetter these things get and the wetter they stay.
 This is not good.
-Less energy flow from the outside to the inside in the summer and the less heat that is generated inside in the summer the less the air-conditioning system runs.
+The less energy flow from the outside to the inside in the summer and the less heat that is generated inside in the summer means the less the air-conditioning system runs.
 This is a good thing right?
 Well, no—not always.
 We create something called “the part load humidity problem.”

 Higher Levels of Thermal Resistance